-Halifax Massachusetts was first settled by Europeans, in 1669.
-It was officially separated from the town of Plympton and incorporated in 1734, and was named for Halifax, West Yorkshire, England.
+Halifax, Massachusetts was first settled by Europeans, in 1669.
+It was officially separated from the town of Plympton and incorporated in 1734 and was named for Halifax, West Yorkshire, England.

+17.3 square miles, Halifax is approximately 12 miles west of Plymouth, 13 miles southeast of Brockton, and 33 miles south-southeast of Boston.
 Halifax is governed by the open town meeting form of government, led by a board of selectmen and a town administrator.

-Halifax is represented in the Massachusetts Senate as a part of the Second Plymouth & Bristol district, which includes Brockton, Hanover, Hanson, Whitman and portions of East Bridgewater and Easton.
+At the State level, Halifax is represented in the Massachusetts House of Representatives as a part of the Sixth and Twelfth Plymouth Districts.
+Halifax is represented in the Massachusetts Senate as a part of the Second Plymouth & Bristol District, which includes Brockton, Hanover, Hanson, Whitman, and portions of East Bridgewater and Easton.

 On the national level, Halifax a part of Massachusetts’s 4th congressional district for the House of Representatives.
 Massachusetts elects two Senators.